jakeseaton/HitThat/README.md

 Password: test2

+Name: Dorothy Chengstein

+Email: dorothy_rxwtiqf_chengstein@tfbnw.net

+Password: test3

+Name: Bob Qinwitz

+Email: bob_agvadhg_qinwitz@tfbnw.net

+Password: test4

+Name: Tom Occhinostein

+Email: tom_diotrcd_occhinostein@tfbnw.net

+Password: test5

 **Notes:** These are test **Facebook** accounts.
 You will have to sign into them on facebook on your iOS device, or in the simulator, which can be done in the device settings.

-Due to the way the push notification system works, it is important to only sign in with these accounts on one device, as that device will be associated with that installation and user.
+It is important to only sign in with these accounts on one device, as that device will be associated with that installation and user, producing an invalid session error if they are signed in on multiple devices.

 Known Issues
 ---
 - On April 8th Apple released updates to Swift and Xcode that are not backward compatible.
 This will not run in XCode 6.3 or with Swift 1.2

+- There may be some memory gremlins due to swift's whole "your memory is managed for you except it's not" thing.
+Would be solved by capture lists on closures, and a single Model/API struct.

-- PFQuery does not support ordering on .orQueryWithsSubQuery, which is the only way to get all fights a user is involved in.
-As such, the fights table cannot be ordered by most recently updated, but will remain in the order they are created.
+- PFQuery does not support ordering on .orQueryWithsSubQuery, which is how I'm getting all fights a user is involved in (r).
+As such, the fights table is not being ordered by recency.

 - To update your profile you must rebuild it entirely, as I simply reused the registration form.
 This would be solved by creating a new form with default values set to the user’s current state.

-- There may be some memory gremlins due to swift's whole "your memory is managed for you except it's not" thing.
-Would be solved by capture lists on closures, and a single Model/API struct.

-- Due to the frequence of accelerometer updates, one punch can dismiss multiple cards on the register screen.
+- Due to the frequency of accelerometer updates, one punch can dismiss multiple cards during registration.

-- The registration process is really long.
-Working on it.

-- Couple of things on the main queue that shouldn't be.
+- Couple of things on the main queue that shouldn't be, and a constraint error being thrown by buggy pods

+- Blur view on start fight screen is glitchy on the simulator.

+- Needs a makeover